A Critique of Richard Dawkins and the Committee for Skeptical Inquiry (CSI)

 The Postmodern-generator, the random nonsense computer used to generate much of the content of the hoax paper, is available here.

-You can find updates and commentaries to this article in The Matrix Dictionary
+In The Matrix Dictionary you can find updates and commentaries to this article in the entry: Richard Dawkins